hyperledger/fabric-samples/asset-transfer-private-data/chaincode-go/README.md

 ./network.sh deployCC -ccn private -ccep "OR('Org1MSP.peer','Org2MSP.peer')" -cccg ../asset-transfer-private-data/chaincode-go/collections_config.json
 ```

+The above command deploys the go chaincode with short name `private`, and specifies the private data collection configuration from file `collections_config.json` using `-cccg` flag.
 Note that we are using the `-ccep` flag to deploy the private data smart contract with a chaincode endorsement policy of `"OR('Org1MSP.peer','Org2MSP.peer')"`.
 This allows Org1 and Org2 to create an asset without receiving an endorsement from the other organization.

-The command also uses the `-cccg` flag to provide the path to the collection configuration file.
+Now you are ready to call the deployed smart contract.
+Note that this sample workflow steps below, can also be executed via the application at `asset-transfer-private-data/application-javascript` folder, in fewer steps.
+To execute the workflow via CLI, read on.

 ## Register identities